dr-guangtou/daily_astroph/astroph-1808.md

 ## August 13:

 #### [How low does it go?
 Too few Galactic satellites with standard reionization quenching](https://arxiv.org/abs/1808.03654)
+    * We use a suite of cosmological zoom simulations of Milky Way-like haloes that include central Milky Way disk galaxy potentials to investigate the relationship between subhaloes and ultrafaint galaxies.
+    * We find that there are far too few subhaloes within 50 kpc of the Milky Way that had Vpeak ~ 20 km s−1 to account for the number of ultrafaint galaxies already known within that volume today.
+    * In order to match the observed count, we must populate subhaloes down to Vpeak ≃ 6kms−1 with ultrafaint dwarfs.

 #### [A study of spectral curvature in the radio relic in Abell 4038 using the uGMRT](https://arxiv.org/abs/1808.04057)
+    *  We interpret the morphology and spectral properties of the relic in the scenario of an adiabatically compressed cocoon from the past activity of the Brightest Cluster Galaxy in the cluster.

 #### [Multi-object spectroscopy of CL1821+643: a dynamically relaxed cluster with a giant radio halo?](https://arxiv.org/abs/1808.04133)
+    - **Relevant**
+    * We select 120 cluster member galaxies and compute the cluster redshift ⟨z⟩ ∼ 0.296 and the global line-of-sight velocity dispersion σV ∼ 1100 km s−1
+    * While this picture is in agreement with previous results based on X-ray data and on the existence of the central cool core, we do not find any evidence of a merging process responsible for the radio halo discovered in this cluster.

 #### [Nuclear vs. Integrated Spectroscopy of Galaxies in the Herschel Reference Survey](https://arxiv.org/abs/1808.04279)
+    * Here we aim to provide a spectroscopic characterization of the nuclei of galaxies belonging to the Herschel Reference Survey (HRS)
+    * Using two diagnostic diagrams (the BPT and the WHAN) we provide a nuclear and an integrated spectral classification for the HRS galaxies.
+The BPT and the WHAN methods for nuclei consistently give a frequency of 53-64% HII, around 21-27% AGNs (including TRAN), and 15-20% of PAS (including RET), whereas for integrated spectra they give 69-84% HII, 4-11% of AGNs and 12-20% PAS.

 #### [Nowhere to Hide: Radio-faint AGN in the GOODS-N field.
 I. Initial catalogue and radio properties](https://arxiv.org/abs/1808.04296)
+    * The newest VLBI techniques are used to completely cover an entire 7.′5 radius area to milliarcsecond resolutions, while bright radio sources (S > 0.1 mJy) are targeted up to 25′ from the pointing centre.
+    * This paper presents the largest catalogue of VLBI detected sources in GOODS-N comprising of 31 compact radio sources across a redshift range of 0.11-3.44, almost three times more than previous VLBI surveys in this field.

 #### [Physical Properties of II Zw 40's Super Star Cluster and Nebula: New Insights and Puzzles from UV Spectroscopy](https://arxiv.org/abs/1808.04332)
+    * far-ultraviolet spectra and ancillary data of the super star cluster SSC-N and its surrounding H II region in the nearby dwarf galaxy II Zw 40.
+    * SSC-N and its nebulosity are an order of magnitude more massive and luminous than 30 Doradus and its ionizing cluster.
+    * The SSC-N nebula does not coincide with the locus defined by local galaxies.
+Rather, it coincides with the location of “Green Pea” galaxies, objects which are often considered nearby analogs of the galaxies reionizing the universe.
+    * the SSC-N cluster has strong, broad, stellar He II 1640 emission that cannot be reproduced, suggesting a deficit of He-enhanced stars with massive winds in the models.

 ----